GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini_2_0/gemini-multimodal-live-api-dev-guide/part_2_dev_api/chapter_05/README.md

 **3. Audio Playback and `AudioStreamer`:**

 - **`AudioStreamer` Class:** This class manages the playback of audio chunks received from the Gemini API.
-- **`AudioContext`:** It utilizes the Web Audio API's `AudioContext` for handling audio playback.
+- **`AudioContext`:** It utilizes the Web Audio APIs `AudioContext` for handling audio playback.
 The `AudioContext` is initialized only when the first audio chunk is received to comply with browser autoplay policies.
 It sets a sample rate of 24000 Hz.
   - **Lazy Initialization:** The `AudioContext` is only created when the first audio chunk is received.
 This is because some browsers restrict audio playback unless it's initiated by a user action.
   - **Sample Rate:** The sample rate is set to 24000 Hz, which is a common sample rate for speech audio.
 - **`addPCM16()`:** This method receives PCM16 audio chunks, converts them back to Float32, creates `AudioBuffer` objects, and adds them to an internal queue (`audioQueue`).